tlan2/highway_data/README.md

-# Redis Database by Mama Cass and the Redis Tributers
+# Redis Database

+Group: Mama Cass and the Redis Tributers

 To help distinguish our work, our group decided to separate the repositories by the database we used for this project - Cassandra and Redis.